sofiaserantes/Milestone1_StreamAnalytics_G5/Generator_README.md

 # Generator Documentation

-`Milestone1.ipynb` is a Google Colab / Jupyter notebook that generates two synthetic streaming data feeds for the Real-Time Food Delivery Analytics Pipeline project.
-Running all cells produces 10 output files: full JSON and AVRO datasets for each feed, 10-event sample files for quick inspection, and standalone AVRO schema files.
+`Milestone1.ipynb` is a Google Colab / Jupyter notebook that generates two synthetic streaming data feeds for the Real Time Food Delivery Analytics Pipeline project.
+Running all cells produces 10 output files: full JSON and AVRO datasets for each feed, 10 event sample files for quick inspection, and standalone AVRO schema files.

 ---